Dynamic redundancy and mortality in stochastic search

 However, in all the above examples and many other real-world search processes, the population of searchers is not fixed -- new agents can be recruited to join the search (\emph{dynamic redundancy}) while existing ones drop out, die, or decay (\emph{mortality}).
-The acceleration of search through redundancy, or the presence of multiple searchers, has received wide attention \cite{SCHUSS201952,grebenkov2020single, lawley2020distribution, Sponsini_adv_2024, lawley2024search, Hass2024, Maclaurin2025} and its dynamic counterpart, where searchers are stochastically injected into the system, has recently been introduced~\cite{campos2024dynamic,meyer2025optimal, tung2025first,tung2025passage,grebenkov2025fastest}.
-Moreover, search processes under mortality have a long history, where the effect of finite searcher lifetime has been shown to have a substantial impact on first-passage times \cite{yuste2013exploration, MeersonRedner2015, meerson2015number, grebenkov2017escape, lawley2021fastinact, Radice2023, abad2024search}.
+The acceleration of search through redundancy, or the presence of multiple searchers, has received wide attention \cite{SCHUSS201952,grebenkov2020single, lawley2020distribution, Sponsini_adv_2024, Hass2024, Maclaurin2025, targetsearch} and its dynamic counterpart, where searchers are stochastically injected into the system, has recently been introduced~\cite{campos2024dynamic,meyer2025optimal, tung2025first,tung2025passage,grebenkov2025fastest}.
+Moreover, search processes under mortality have a long history, where the effect of finite searcher lifetime has been shown to substantially impact FPTs \cite{yuste2013exploration, MeersonRedner2015, meerson2015number, grebenkov2017escape, Ma2020, lawley2021fastinact, Radice2023, abad2024search}.
 These two ubiquitous features--dynamic redundancy and mortality--fundamentally reshape search statistics and rarely act in isolation, but their \emph{combined} influence on stochastic search remains unexplored.
 This key gap is the focus of this work.